Quake1011/Fckban/README.md

 5) Turn off damage for violators
 6) While hurting for other players - violator to taking over his to himself about N - count of health point
 7) Turn on the ban timer after the N-count of time

+## requirements
+https://hlmod.ru/resources/directory-downloader.660/ - for download some files
+https://github.com/SB-MaterialAdmin/NewServer - for ban and compile